 Hebrideans also like to "climb", so we created a platform in their field for them to fight over.

 The Hebrideans' dietary habits are not unlike the Soays', although the Hebrideans are a bit less disruptive and don't seem to eat the trees.

-We have started out with just the four "Gael Girls", and it's a bit of a learning curve, so far, getting to know them and their habits and foibles.
-We bought these from a commercial breeder at a year old, and the lambs' sire also was brought in on hire from a commercial breeder who was happy to take him back once his work was done.
-Rams become bored when there's no more work to be done, so we returned Horatio to his owners in February..
+We started out with just four "Gael Girls", and it's a bit of a learning curve, so far, getting to know them and their habits and foibles.
+We bought the 4 ewes from a commercial breeder at a year old, and the lambs' sire also was brought in on hire from a commercial breeder who was happy to take him back once his work was done.
+Rams become bored when there's no more work to be done, so we returned Horatio to his owners in February 2022..